beejjorgensen/curltest/README.md

 **WIP.** You can use this, but you can't complain about it. 😊

+## Warnings

+* The cURL command line uses `eval` due to its complexity.
+Don't trust user input.

 ## Bugs

 * This isn't a particularly strict testing framework and you might get